 Saul, the king, was distraught.
-He was being faced by a giant of a man,

-Goliath, who was nine feet tall.
-He didn't think any of his men could do anything against him.
+He was being faced by a giant of a man, Goliath, who was nine feet tall.
+He didn't think any of his men who could do anything against him.
 Then young David said he was willing to do it.
-Remember David was a very young boy and he had only been sent to the battle front to deliver food to his brothers.
-I don't think Saul even gave a thought to the young boy's age.
 Saul jumped at the chance and even gave his armor to David and put a helmet on his head.
 David evidently felt this was too much and took it off and armed himself with five smooth stones and a sling shot.